-The Certified Retail Real Estate Professional (CRRP) is our new, comprehensive certification for traditional as well as emerging fields within the Marketplaces Industry.
+The Certified Retail Real Estate Professional (CRRP) is our comprehensive certification for traditional as well as emerging fields within the Marketplaces Industry.

 As the Marketplaces Industry continues to grow and transform, professionals are expected to have industry insight that reaches beyond their job descriptions.
 They must develop a broader body of knowledge and perspective to be successful.